jgerstmayr/EXUDYN/README.rst

 +  \ ``Python 3.8, 64bit``\ : pip3 install dist\exudyn-1.0.20-cp38-cp38-linux_x86_64.whl

-NOTE that your installation may have environments with different python versions, so install that Exudyn version appropriately!
+NOTE that your installation may have environments with different Python versions, so install that Exudyn version appropriately!
 If the wheel installation does not work on UBUNTU, it is highly recommended to build Exudyn for your specific system as given in theDoc.pdf.

 \ **Windows**\ :